Kiera

 We want apps that connect us to people we really know

-Instead of being flooded with content from strangers.
+We don't want to be flooded with content from strangers.

-We want educators to support us better
+We want caregivers to support us better

 We want transparency about algorithms and advertising

-We don't want hate and polarization
+We don't want hate and polarisation

 Platforms must actively combat hate and ensure a positive online environment.